-This Family Freedom Kit is not intended to supply congregations all they need to know about working with victims of crime.
+This guide and kit is not intended to supply congregations all they need to know about working with victims of crime.
 A vast amount of resources have been developed for this purpose.
 Look in the section on crime victims in Appendix B's "Useful Resources."

-We were moved to address the victim in this manual in part because of the enormous role that Mrs. Washington played in Ron's and her
+We were moved to address the victim in this manual in part because of the enormous role that Mrs. Washington played in Ron's and her church's healing.

 Arna Washington decided to forgive Ron 14 years after the murder.
 First she saw a very nervous Ron, clutching his Bible as he approaching her.
 The frightened young man sat with the parent of his crime victim.
 She did not show up to meet him to forgive him, but simply to find out what happened the night he killed her daughter and perhaps get some closure.
-The surprise, enormity, and miracle of forgiveness she offered brought everyone to tears.